crawlspec/google-login/README.md

 #### Usage

-* Note, you'll need to input your recovery phone number on first usage to reply the message for Two-factor authentication but not for subsequent usage
+* You'll need to input your recovery phone number on first usage to reply the message for Two-factor authentication but not for subsequent usage
+* This service is limited to 10 sessions a day.
+For further use, please contact hello@wirlds.com to increase the limit.

 ```
 npm install